WUR Library

 What materials can I use on Brightspace or in my readers?

 Linking to copyrighted material is always allowed if the copyright owner has made the material available.
-WUR policy (see question: What is the current policy of Wageningen University & Research?) urges teachers to provide hyperlinks to the material instead of uploading the full-text of the material.
-See the question: How can I correctly link to copyright protected material? for information on what kind of links you can use.
+WUR policy urges teachers to provide hyperlinks to the material instead of uploading the full-text of the material.
+See How can I correctly link to copyright protected material? for information on what kind of links you can use.

 Books

-If linking is not possible, teachers may use up to a maximum of 40 pages and not more than 20% of the complete book in their Brightspace course or in a reader.
-The limit applies to the book in total, not to each individual chapter.
+If linking is not possible, teachers may use a maximum of 40 pages and not more than 20% of the complete book in their Brightspace course or in a reader.
+The limit applies to the total book, not to each individual chapter.
 Teachers may use more than one book per course.
-You may make Open Access materials publicly available on Brightspace under the same conditions as regular material.
-When using books, the sources need to be acknowledged by correct citing and referencing.
+Open Access material may be made publicly available on Brightspace under the same conditions as regular material.
+When using books, teachers need to acknowledge the sources by correct citing and referencing.

 Journal articles